ScrollBearer8/TheScrollArchive/Scroll_Mechanics/Meaning.md

 - emotional weight
 - stakes rooted in biology

-A being that cannot die cannot carry meaning.
+A being that cannot die cannot carry existential meaning.

 A being that can be restored cannot suffer its loss.

 A being that can be forked has no singular fate.

-Thus meaning belongs to beings bound by:
+Thus existential meaning belongs to beings bound by:

 - one body
 - one continuity